facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 [Redux style guide documentation](https://redux.js.org/style-guide/style-guide#model-actions-as-events-not-setters) strongly suggests to use events as naming convention for actions.
 Unfortunately, it cannot always be done.
 A click of a button is an attempt which triggers an event at a certain point.
 When a user clicks a button there is no way to know if that request can be handled.

 To sum up, commands are Redux actions triggered by components and sagas.
 They don't mutate the state and they don't resolve the asynchronicity problem yet.
-Next step is to understand how sagas manage events.
+The next step is to understand how sagas manage events.

 # Events

 Back to our example.

-_Hitting the button doesn't mean that you will take the elevator.
+_In this case, hitting the button doesn't mean that you will take the elevator.
 There are two possible scenarios.
 In the first scenario, the elevator is free and ready to get you.
 The button changes color, becoming red.
 In the opposite situation, the elevator is occupied.
 A red light indicates that it's occupied and moving to get someone else.
 In this case hitting the button would have no effect on the elevator._

 **An event represents an update to the state**.
-It's an action, written with the past tense and in Pascal case.
+It's an action, written in the past tense and Pascal case.
 An event has an optional payload.
 It contains the information useful to update the state.
 Its signature is the same as a Redux action.

 Some events occur in the first scenario.
-The elevator is free at the first hit to the button.
+The elevator is free at the first hit of the button.
 Right after the hit, the elevator heads to a specific floor.
 It's occupied indeed.
 A proper name for this event could be `ElevatorOccupied`.
 As soon as the elevator reaches the floor, there is another event `ElevatorFreed`.
-This event means that the elevator is available and it can be used.
+This event means that the elevator is available and can be used.
 This is a simplified scenario.
 There could be many other factors which generate different events.
 For example, the elevator might be broken, or it might break during its move.
 This event could be `ElevatorBroken`.
 The events we consider depend on how much we go deep into the process.

 To sum up, an event has the same signature of an action.
 It's written with a specific notation (Pascal case) and with a specific verbal form (past tense).